CEED/libCEED/examples/solids/index.rst

 where :math:`J = \lvert \bm F \rvert = \sqrt{\lvert \bm C \rvert}` is the determinant of deformation (i.e., volume change) and :math:`\lambda` and :math:`\mu` are the Lamé parameters in the infinitesimal strain limit.

-To evaluate :math:numref:`strain-energy-grad`, we make use of
+The second Piola-Kirchoff tensor is the gradient of the strain energy density :math:`\bm S = \partial \Phi/\partial \bm E` (cf. :math:numref:`strain-energy-grad`), the evaluation of which will use

 .. math::
    \frac{\partial J}{\partial \bm E} = \frac{\partial \sqrt{\lvert \bm C \rvert}}{\partial \bm E} = \lvert \bm C \rvert^{-1/2} \lvert \bm C \rvert \bm C^{-1} = J \bm C^{-1},

 where the factor of :math:`\frac 1 2` has been absorbed due to :math:`\bm C = \bm I_3 + 2 \bm E.`
-Carrying through the differentiation :math:numref:`strain-energy-grad` for the model :math:numref:`neo-hookean-energy`, we arrive at
+Carrying through the differentiation for the model :math:numref:`neo-hookean-energy`, we arrive at

 .. math::
    :label: neo-hookean-stress